top of page

 I have always believed that if you are going to work with a model, you should take the time to properly understand it before you begin to mould it into something more aligned.
 I approached Willats' work in the same way I had approached the Creative Agents, taking time to sit with it, understand it, meet him, attend Nottingham's Archives to view his pieces, and not rush to adapt it too quickly.
 So, I committed to that.

 Willats famously developed a questionnaire-based method to understand the communities he worked with, drawing out people's interests, concerns, possessions, motivations, and ways of seeing the world.
-I was drawn to this as a potential way of working with the Creative Agents, as it offered a structure that might help reveal and shape what often feels unquantifiable in community practice.
-I thought maybe by designing a booklet of questionnaires in Willats' style I could help them reveal to themselves and not just me their 'stuff' that was bubbling just out of reach in connection with the programme.
+I was drawn to this as a potential way of working with the Creative Agents, as it offered a structure that might help reveal and shape them if I turned the mirror back on them, away from looking at the people they served.
+I thought maybe by designing a booklet of questionnaires in Willats' style, I could help discover, for myself and for the agents themselves, their 'stuff' that was bubbling just out of reach in connection with the programme.
+(I became fascinated by uncovering whether they were indeed working in a purely community-led way, or were letting their own agendas and outcomes creep in to skew responses.)

-However, in practice, I found that his language and structures were complex and not always accessible within this context.
+However, in practice, I found that Willats' language and structures were complex and not always accessible within this context.
 I needed to rework them.
 I adapted the questionnaires to make them more open, more accessible, and more focused on feelings and the intangible, creating space for the agents to recognise and articulate aspects of their own experience, and allowing me to better understand what was emerging.
-I wasn't sure the agents understood what I was seeing in them or whether what I was concluding was correct.
+I wasn't sure the agents understood what I was seeing in them or whether my conclusions were correct; I thought this vehicle might help shed some light.

 Using this adapted approach, I began testing how a structured model of creative listening might fit within the Creative Agents context.
 But the more I tried to make it fit, the more I felt a tension I could not ignore.